pyralog/pyralog/WIREGUARD_PROTOCOL.md

 ✅ **Operations:** Automatic configuration, self-healing, easy troubleshooting ✅ **Cost:** 76% TCO reduction over TLS/mTLS

-**DLog becomes the first database to use WireGuard as its native protocol** - setting a new standard for secure, high-performance distributed systems.
+**Pyralog becomes the first database to use WireGuard as its native protocol** - setting a new standard for secure, high-performance distributed systems.

 ---